Nextracker moves into AI and robotics, posts US$864 million in revenue

 Robotics acquisitions

-Nextracker has also bought three robotics and AI firms, all of which expand its plant maintenance and modelling capabilities.
+Nextracker has also bought three robotics and AI technologies, all of which expand its plant maintenance and modelling capabilities.
 The acquisitions represent over US$40 million in investment, Nextracker said.
 The company has created a new division and appointed its first AI and robotics officer to oversee the new activity.

 The most recent acquisition is California-based OnSight Technology, which produces autonomous robotics inspection and fire detection systems for solar power plants.
 The company says their product is an “AI-driven, computer-vision robotic platform” which can collect and analyse data to identify and predict problems at “large remote” solar PV sites.